jaysnm/test.r.package/README.md

 ### step 7: Making the package interesting!!!

 The above package is so basic.
-In this section, we are going to utilize imense power of external dependency packages and raw dataset.
+In this section, we are going to use external package(s) and locally stored raw dataset to make the package interesting.

-#### Add external package dependencies
+#### Add external package

 There are four functions that make a package available.
 They differ based on whether they load or attach, and what happens if the package is not found (i.e., throws an error or returns FALSE).